buehler/mse-master-thesis/sections/05_implementation.md

 2. Connect to the contract repository.
 3. Check if the public key of the PKI is stored, if not, download and store it.
 4. Check if a client certificate and key are stored, if not, create a key and fetch a certificate from the PKI.
-5. Fetch all public certificates that the "own PKI" is involved it and store the certificates.
+5. Fetch all public certificates that the "own PKI" is involved in and store the certificates.

 The following code blocks describe the actions that the provider takes to achieve the steps above.